-These easy no bake chewy chocolate oatmeal cookies are made without peanut butter or nuts.
-They are also flourless, eggless, butterless and refined sugar free.
+These easy chocolate oatmeal nut free no bake cookies are made without peanut butter or nuts.
+They are also flourless, eggless, butterless and refined sugar-free.
 They store well and make a great snack.

 - Medjool Dates